JarnoRalli/python_camera_library/test_data/README.md

 # Test Data

-The following two directories contain test data that can be used to test the camera library:
+The following directories contain test data that can be used to test the camera libraries:

 * `./kitti/`
 * `./stereo_camera/`
+* `./fish_eye_camera/`